sourcebots/sbot/docs/source/tutorials/connecting-your-kit.rst

 Essential hardware
 ------------------

--  Raspberry Pi (the board in a plastic case with many USB ports)
+-  Raspberry Pi (the board with many USB sockets, HDMI and microUSB)
--  Power Board (the board in a plastic case with many green sockets and two buttons)
+-  Power Board (the board with a fan, many green sockets and two buttons)
--  Motor Board (the board in a plastic case with three outputs on one end)
+-  Motor Board (the board with three green sockets on one end)
--  Servo Board (the board in a plastic case with many pins on the side)
+-  Servo Board (the board with many pins on the side)
 -  Arduino (a board with a metal USB-B connector and a long 30 pin chip)
--  Battery (will be provided later.)
+-  a Battery (will be provided later)
 -  USB Hub

 Connectors and cables